...

 Types of Ballroom Dance

-Affordable ballroom group dance classes near Boston, Framingham, Natick, Newton, Wellesley, Lexington, and Needham
+Affordable ballroom group dance classes near Boston, Waltham, Watertown, Wayland, Weston, Framingham, Natick, Newton, Lexington, Wellesley, Needham, Dadham

 What ist the ballroom dance and how many type of style there are?